Scope

 The law of the Federal Republic of Germany shall apply to all legal relationships between the parties, excluding the laws on the international sale of movable goods.
 For consumers, this choice of law only applies to the extent that the protection granted is not withdrawn by mandatory provisions of the law of the country in which the consumer has their habitual residence.

-10.1 The EU Commission provides a platform for online dispute resolution on the Internet at the following link: https://ec.europa.eu/consumers/odr
+10.1 The EU Commission provides a platform for online dispute resolution on the internet at the following link: https://ec.europa.eu/consumers/odr

 This platform serves as a point of entry for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.